History – Doubleview Bowling Club

 Founded in 1958, The View has been one of the most successful clubs in the state.
-The Club has maintained its position in the top rank since being named “Club of the Year” in 1991, and this is emphasised by our Men’s Premier League Division winning eleven metropolitan premierships, most recently in 2018.
+The Club has maintained its position in the top rank since being named “Club of the Year” in 1991, and this is emphasised by our Men’s Premier League Division winning twelve metropolitan premierships, most recently in 2019/20 season.

 Our honor roll of champions includes Bowls WA Hall of Fame Inductees Beryl Godrey, Dennis Katunarich, John Rainoldi, Robbie Ball and Lindsay Thorn.
 The clubs current player list includes several WA representatives.